Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: A Combinatorial Description of Path Posets

 \begin{defn} The gluing of two posets $P_1$ and $P_2$ along a common subposet~$P$ is the poset, denoted by $\nabla_{P}(P_1,P_2)$, whose Hasse diagram is the gluing of $\Hasse(P_1)$ and $\Hasse(P_2)$ along~$\Hasse(P)$. \end{defn}

-\begin{rem} Observe that the gluing does not commute with the operation of taking path posets.
-Let $\tG_1$ be the graph \raisebox{-.2em}{ } and $\tG_2$ the graph \raisebox{-.2em}{ } and consider the gluing~$\tG$ of $\tG_1$ and $\tG_2$ over \raisebox{-.2em}{ } .
+Observe that the gluing does not commute with the operation of taking path posets.
+To see it, let $\tG_1$ be the graph \raisebox{-.2em}{ } and $\tG_2$ the graph \raisebox{-.2em}{ } and consider the gluing~$\tG$ of $\tG_1$ and $\tG_2$ over \raisebox{-.2em}{ } .
 Then, the poset~$P(\tG)$ is isomorphic to the Boolean poset~$\mathbb{B}(3)$, whose Hasse diagram is (the $1$-skeleton of) a $3$-dimensional cube.
-On the other hand, the Hasse diagram of $\nabla_{P(\tG)} (P(\tG_1), P(\tG_2))$ is the gluing of two copies of $\Hasse(\mathbb{B}(2))$ along a copy of $\Hasse (\mathbb{B}(1))$ -- that is two (empty) squares attached along an edge. \end{rem}
+On the other hand, the Hasse diagram of $\nabla_{P(\tG)} (P(\tG_1), P(\tG_2))$ is the gluing of two copies of $\Hasse(\mathbb{B}(2))$ along a copy of $\Hasse (\mathbb{B}(1))$ -- that is two (empty) squares attached along an edge.